f2cx/disk-encryption-hetzner/README.md

 ### First steps on your fresh ubuntu installation

-- connect via ssh-key you choosed before for the rescue image (attention to the .ssh/known_hosts file..)
+- connect via ssh-key you choosed before for the rescue image or with password (attention to the .ssh/known_hosts file..)
 - install busybox and dropbear
 - `apt update && apt install busybox dropbear`
 - Edit your `/etc/initramfs-tools/initramfs.conf` and set `BUSYBOX=y`